News from Thornbriar Press

 “This is not a dry, historical treatise,” Grant says.
 “It’s often wildly funny, with an otherworldly twist and a protagonist who resorts to very non-heroic tactics.
 Along the way, he doubts his sanity and motives, as well as the true identity of who—or what—he’s working for.”

-Author Bio: Jonathan Grant grew up on a Missouri farm and graduated from the University of Georgia.
-The former journalist and Georgia state government spokesman lives in Atlanta with his wife and two children.
+Author Bio: Jonathan Grant, formerly of Peach County, graduated from the University of Georgia.
+The former journalist and Georgia Public Service Commission spokesman lives in Atlanta with his wife and two children.

 For more information, visit www.brambleman.com.